jmnorheim/Movi.com/README.md

    npx cypress open
    ```

-   , then chose E2E testing, then chose Electron.
-You need to be on the NTNU network or VPN to conduct the cypress tests.
+   ,then choose E2E testing, then choose Electron.
+You need to be on the NTNU network or connected to it via a VPN (Cisco AnyConnect) to conduct the Cypress tests.

 5. **Code formatting**: